-Are Bar Rules that Prevent Outside Funding of Law Firms Anticompetitive?
+Are Bar Rules that Prevent Investment in Law Firms Anticompetitive?

 Most readers are aware that in October 2019, Axiom Law, the legal outsourcing firm which employs more than 2000 lawyers worldwide, announced that it had received a capital infusion from Permira funds, a private equity investor.
 Axiom stated that the investment will be used, in part, to expand its sales force (as well as to improve technology and to expand into new domestic and foreign markets).
 Like legal outsourcing firms, internet providers, such as LegalZoom.com, also are financed, publicly or privately, by nonlawyer investors.